 “The evolution of instrument based screening technology is a real game-changer – effective preschool vision screening is now easily doable.
 If we work together to implement this screening we will all be much more effective in our mission to eliminate preventable vision loss in children.”

-–Jack Baker, MD, Chairman, Children’s Eye Foundation
+–Jack Baker, MD, Past Chairman, Children’s Eye Foundation

 4 Reasons Why

 - 1 The AAP recommends preschool instrument-based vision screening beginning at ages 1-3.

 - 2 Instrument-based vision screening has been extensively validated in multiple randomized, controlled clinical studies.

 - 3 It is quick and easy – as simple as taking a photo with a digital camera.